Delta Amidzovski: 2024: World U20 Champion

+2025: Senior Australian debut

-She won both the Long Jump (6.25m, +0.6) and 60m Hurdles (8.12, +0.7) at the Australian short track national championships in Sydney on 1 February 2025.
+She won both the long jump (6.25m, +0.6) and 60m hurdles (8.12, +0.7) at the Australian short track national championships in Sydney on 1 February 2025.
 She finished third in the 100m hurdles at the Australian Athletics Championships in Perth on 13 April 2025.
 At the same championships, she was runner-up in the long jump with 6.38 metres.
 She was selected for the 2025 Summer World University Games in Germany, qualifying for the final and finishing fourth overall.

-In September 2025, she competed in the long jump at the 2025 World Championships in Tokyo, Japan.
+In September, she competed in the long jump at the 2025 World Championships in Tokyo, Japan, jumping 6.28 metres without advancing to the final.